vatpac-technology/sops/docs/controller-skills/towerstrips.md

 ## Workload Management

-While use of OzStrips can aid situational awareness, it is important to use it in such a manner that it doesn't negatively impact your productivity.
+While the use of OzStrips can aid situational awareness, it is ideal to be used in such a manner that it doesn't negatively impact your productivity.

+!!!
+Tip
+    It is important that you communicate instructions concurrently while you move strips in OzStrips.
+Don't move strips before you do the action or obtain a readback, incase you get interrupted.

 ### Cocking Strips

 Left clicking on the strip's EOBT will highlight and cock the strip, making it stand out.
-It is recommended to mark strips this way, if there is an outstanding request.
+It is recommended to mark strips this way if there is an outstanding request.

 ### Queue Management